-Our 2018 award for best CRM overall goes to Salesforce because it's an established full-feature CRM that can meet the needs of even the largest businesses.
+Our 2018 award for Best Overall CRM Software goes to Salesforce, because it's an established full-featured CRM that can meet the needs of even the largest businesses.

 Salesforce's modern UI is intuitive enough to use that very little training is necessary for non-admin users.
 Navigation within Salesforce is easy, too.
-Each tab is separated into easy to understand categories, such as Home, Contacts, Accounts, Leads, Campaigns, Opportunities, Forecasts Files and more.
+Each tab is separated into easy-to-understand categories, such as Home, Contacts, Accounts, Leads, Campaigns, Opportunities, Forecasts Files and more.
 This tab-style layout makes it easy to see all the information available and jump from task to task.
 Additionally, Salesforce admin controls make it easy to maintain different permissions and displays based on user groups or individual users, and since the SaaS product is mobile-ready it can be accessed from anywhere.

 Editor's Note: Looking for information on CRM software for your business?
 Fill out the below questionnaire to have our sister site Buyer Zone connect you with vendors that can help.